-The Multicore Computing Research Laboratory is a research group in the Department of Computer Science and Engineering and is the core of the Center for Manycore Programming.
-The group is dedicated to exploring technologies for high-performance multicore computing systems and embedded systems.
-In general, our research focuses on compiler, architecture, and operating system techniques at various levels taking a pragmatic approach.
+The THUNDER Research Group is a research group in the Department of Computer Science and Engineering at Seoul National University.
+Its goal is to overcome the programming wall by means of a compiler, runtime system, architecture, and operating system techniques at various levels taking a pragmatic approach.
 Its most recent research focuses on the following: